 BiographyElizabeth Arnold is a former National Public Radio (NPR) Political Correspondent and the producer of arcticprofiles.com.
 Arnold’s public radio career spans twenty years.
 She was a familiar voice on Morning Edition and All Things Considered, and a regular presence on PBS Washington Week, covering Congress, the White House, and the American West.
 Arnold has received numerous awards, including a duPont Columbia Silver Baton and the Dirksen Award for Distinguished Reporting of Congress.
 Over the last decade, she has reported on the ecological and human impacts of global warming from some of the most remote areas of the Arctic.
 She most recently completed a fellowship at Harvard’s Shorenstein Center on Media, Politics and Public Policy where she researched the role of the press in effectively communicating climate change, specifically in the Arctic.

 Teaching ResponsibilitiesProfessor Arnold teaches a wide range of courses that include Podcasting, Multimedia Reporting, Climate Change Reporting, First Amendment and Media Ethics, and Political Campaigns and the Media

-Professional & Department ServiceArnold is the current Chair of the Journalism and Public Communications Department.
+Professional & Department ServiceArnold is an associate professor with the Journalism and Public Communications Department.
 For ten years she has served as the Chair of the Student Media Board and as advisor to the student radio station KRUA.
 She is a founding member of the Project for Excellence in Journalism and a frequent speaker at national media forums.